Llenar70/allye-doc/Propensity Score Matching.md

     *   SMD = (Mean of covariate in treatment group - Mean of covariate in control group) / sqrt((Variance of covariate in treatment group + Variance of covariate in control group) / 2)
     *   A smaller absolute value of SMD indicates better balance for that covariate.
 Generally, SMD < 0.1 is considered well-balanced.
     *   The widget calculates and visually displays the SMD for each covariate before and after matching.
+    *   Note: When trimming is enabled, SMDs are computed on the trimmed dataset.
+“Before” refers to pre-matching values after optional trimming.

 This widget automates these steps and presents the results in an easy-to-understand manner, enabling users to perform propensity score matching and evaluate its results conveniently.

 ### Additional Notes

 * **IPW trimming**: When Inverse Propensity Weighting (IPW) is enabled, extreme propensity scores are trimmed at the 1 % and 99 % percentiles before computing weights to improve stability.
+* **Pre-matching trimming**: Optional pre-matching trimming (Percentile/Overlap/Fixed bounds) can be applied to mitigate positivity violations and improve match quality.
+When enabled, all diagnostics and SMDs refer to the trimmed dataset.
 * **No-regularisation mode**: Selecting *None* for regularisation uses a logistic model with an extremely large `C` (≈ 1 e12) under L2 penalty to emulate an unregularised fit because recent scikit-learn versions deprecate the explicit `penalty='none'`, ensuring consistent behaviour.
 * **Large dataset sampling**: When the input table exceeds **300 000 rows**, the widget automatically draws a random sample of 300 000 rows before running the PSM pipeline to keep computation responsive.
 A status-bar warning indicates that sampling was applied and all reported statistics are approximate.